jeflem/ananke/doc/src/container-admins.md

    ./run.sh
    ```

-Now the JupyterHub is running and you should at least get some message produced by JupyterHub when visiting `https://your-domain.org/your_hub_name`.
-You have to access JupyterHub via some LTI platform (Moodle aso.). **Direct login won't work.** LTI configuration will be described below: [](lti).
+Now the JupyterHub is running, and you should at least get some message produced by JupyterHub when visiting `https://your-domain.org/your_hub_name`.

-(root-shell)=
+You have to access JupyterHub via some LTI platform (Moodle aso.).
+**Direct login won't work.** LTI configuration will be described below: [LTI configuration](#lti-configuration).

+(root-access-to-the-container)=
 ### Root access to the container

 To work inside the container (checking the logs, for instance) run